 Instructions, Steps and Programming for Part 2

-- Drag and drop a <Move> block onto the programming chain.
+- Drag and drop a <Move> Block onto the programming canvas.

-- Drag the arrow for the steering until 25 is entered.
+- Drag the arrow for the steering until 25 is entered/enter 25 manually.

 - Which blue circle on the steering mat does the outer robot wheel follow?

 - Measure the radius of the blue circle.
 Record the radius in the table.